sentenial/developer-docs/pages/prodNuapay/np_secjws.md

 ## About the JSON Web Signature

-The 'JSON Web Signature' (JWS) is used as part of a REST header to validate requests made to certain endpoints.
-This section will deal with generation of the JWS.
+The 'JSON Web Signature' (JWS) is used as part of a REST header to validate requests made to certain endpoints (Beneficiary creation and CT creation).
+Having this header indicates that you have signed the request with your private key.
+If you have not provided your private key then these calls will be unsuccessful.

+{% include callout.html content="We require that you use a JWS signature for these types of requests for the pusposes of non-repudiation.
+By providing a JWS signature you are ensuring that you, as merchant, have generated the request; no other party has been involved; no tampering has occurred.." type="primary" %}

+This section will deal with the generation of the JWS.

 ## Generating a JSON Web Signature - Step-by-step